Anomalous scaling corrections and quantum phase diagram of the Heisenberg antiferromagnet on the spatially anisotropic honeycomb lattice: Finite-size analysis

 In Ref.~\cite{Ma2018}, a careful finite-size analysis of such nonmonotonic scaling corrections was performed.
 It was concluded that they are best accounted for by considering {\it two} subleading correction terms to the leading scaling form,

 where $g$ denotes the tuning parameter that drives the quantum phase transition (here, $g=J_1/J_3$), $\nu$ is the correlation length scaling exponent, and $\omega_1$ and $\omega_2$ two correction exponents (the $a_i$, $b_i$ are nonuniversal prefactors).
-For the quantum phase transition under consideration here as well as in Ref.~\cite{Ma2018}, $1/\nu=1.406$ and $\omega_1=0.78$ can be taken from the classical values of the three-dimensional Heisenberg universality class~\cite{Guida1998,Hasenbusch2001,Campostrini2002}.
+For the quantum phase transition under consideration here as well as in Ref.~\cite{Ma2018}, $1/\nu=1.406$ and $\omega_1=0.78$ can be taken from the classical values of the three-dimensional Heisenberg universality class~\cite{Guida1998,Hasenbusch2001,Campostrini2002} (note that besides $\nu$, also the correction exponent $\omega_1$ is universal within a given universality class).
 Furthermore, Ref.~\cite{Ma2018} estimated a value of $\omega_2\approx 1.25$ for the staggered dimer square-lattice model.
 This value is greater than $\omega_1$ and smaller than $2\omega_1$, i.e., $\omega_1$ is still the leading scaling correction, related to the three-dimensional classical Heisenberg universality class.
 The further correction term, related to $\omega_2$, was argued to steam from the cubic term in the effective action of the field theory describing the quantum critical point~\cite{Fritz2011,Ma2018}.

 We find that the above extended scaling ansatz also fits well (i.e., with values of $\chi^2/\mathrm{d.o.f.}\approx 1$) to the anomalous, nonmonotonic behavior that we observe for the honeycomb lattice model: Fits to the QMC data based on this ansatz are included in Fig.~\ref{Fig:J1isocross} and Fig.~\ref{Fig:Risocross} (unfortunately, the accessible accuracy on the estimated crossing points does not allow us to robustly estimate the exponents independently).
 Based on these fits, we furthermore obtain an estimate for the critical coupling $J_1^c=0.57620(1) J_3$ (shown in Fig.~\ref{Fig:Phasediag1} and Fig.~\ref{Fig:Phasediag2} by the full circle) and $R_c=2.244(1)$, which are in accord with earlier estimates~\cite{Jiang2009} along the symmetric line (the stated uncertainties refer to the performed fits and do not account for the unknown uncertainty in the value of $\omega_2$ estimated in Ref.~\cite{Ma2018}).
 We find that the above anomalous finite-size behavior persists also away from the symmetric line.
 As a further example, we discuss here $J_2=0.7J_3$.
 In this case, fits to the data shown in Fig.~\ref{Fig:J1cross} and ~\ref{Fig:Rcross} lead to $J_1^c=0.44533(1)J_3$ and $R_c=2.258(1)$, respectively.